Christopher Moltisanti: Season 1

 Christopher begins the series as Tony's driver and enforcer and is eager to rise through the ranks in the Mafia.
 He "makes his bones" by killing Emil Kolar in order to settle a dispute with the DiMeo crime family over the Triborough Towers garbage routes.
-He initially plans to place the body in a Kolar Bros. dumpster to send a warning, but Salvatore "Big Pussy" Bonpensiero convinces him to put it elsewhere as it would bring less heat to the crew.
-The murder haunts Chris' dreams, and he twice has to dig up and move Kolar's corpse.
+He initially plans to place the body in a Kolar Bros. dumpster to send a warning, but Salvatore "Big Pussy" Bonpensiero convinces him to put it elsewhere so that it would bring less heat to the crew.
+The murder haunts Chris's dreams, and he twice has to dig up and move Kolar's corpse.

 Chris aids Brendan in hijacking Comley trucks, which are under Junior Soprano's protection.
 The two are ordered to pay $15,000 in restitution to Junior and leave the trucks alone.
 Chris and Brendan plan another heist while high on methamphetamine, but Chris backs down at the last minute out of loyalty to Tony.
 Brendan and two others go through with the heist, which ends in the accidental death of the driver.

 Chris is reprimanded by Tony for not using his leadership to stop Brendan.
 Junior, angered that his authority was flouted, stages a mock execution for Chris in the New Jersey Meadowlands.
 Brendan is shot in the eye by Mikey Palmice.
 Christopher later avenges Brendan's death as part of Tony's revenge against Junior, when he and Paulie ambush and murder Mikey out in the woods.